How running can help people with PTSD

 Ideas to use running for PTSD relief

 There is no set formula for how to use running to de-stress and release muscle tension.
-Though some people with PTSD find running in conjunction with meditation is especially beneficial.
+Though some people with PTSD or C-PTSD find running in conjunction with meditation is especially beneficial.
 You can do initial breathing exercises to reach a meditative state, letting the rhythm of your steps improve your level of calmness.

 If your hypervigilance allows, you can use music to enhance the experience and deepen the relaxation and release you might feel.